districtlines/AKTEvaluation/README.md

-AKTEvaluation - New Developers
+AKTEvaluation -  Front-End Developers
 =============

-Please choose the correct branch that was given to you.
+This evaluation will test your HTML, CSS, Javascript and minor PHP/MySQL chops.